-MODEL OF POLICY FOR SUSTAINABLE COMMUNITY FOREST: A FACTOR ANALYSIS.
-Developing and maintaining forest sustainably is a way to support sustainable development.
-From the technical point of view, the sustainability of community forest could be articulated not only based on the three aspects i.e. economic (ECO), social culture (SOC), ecology (EGY), but it could also include dimensions of legal and institutional (LIT), as well as accessibility and technology (ACT).
-This study aims to determine variables of sustainability dimensions that have a direct positive effect on the sustainability of the community forests (SCF), to identify variables that affect SCF and variables of sustainability dimensions that have a major effect on SCF.
-This study is aiming for 70 samples of forest farmers' group in Bogor Regency.
-The respondents were purposively selected based on consideration of the criteria for forest farmer groups namely beginner, intermediate, and advanced.
-The palysis was conducted based on PSL-SEM tools.
-Sustainability dimensions of ECO, EGY, LIT, and ACT have a significant positive direct effect on SCF.
-The mediational hypothesis testing suggested that there is a partial mediation from ECO and EGY to SCF, which is consistent and have a positive value.
-Based on the coefficient value of the total-effect, among the five dimensions, ecology value was the biggest and the most effect.
-The policy implies that the ecological aspects considered the importance and strategy.
-Therefore, the value and productivity of the community forest structure and composition need to be maintained.
+THE MODEL OF POLICY FOR SUSTAINABLE COMMUNITY FOREST: A FACTOR ANALYSIS.
+Developing and maintaining sustainable forest is a way to support sustainable developmer In the technical point of view, the sustainability of community forest could be articulated not only base of the three aspects i.e. economic (ECO), social culture (SOC), ecology (EGY), but it also include dimensions of legal & institutional (LIT), and accessibility & technology (ACT).
+This study aims determine variables of sustainability dimension that have a direct positive effect on the sustainability community forests (SCF), to identify variables that affect SCF and variables of sustainability dimension that has the effect of dominant on SCF.
+This study employed 70 samples of forest farmers' group Bogor regency.
+The respondents were purposively selected based on consideration of the criteria for forest farmer groups namely beginner, intermediate, and main criteria.
+The Analysis tools using PLS-SEI Sustainability dimensions of ECO, EGY, LIT, and ACT have a significant positive direct effect on SC The mediational hypothesis testing suggested that there is a partial mediation from ECO and EGY SCF, which is consistent and have a positive value.
+Based on the coefficient value of the total-effe among the five dimensions, ecology value was the biggest and the most robust.
+The policy implies that the ecological aspects are considered the importance and strategic.
+Therefore, the value and productivity the community forest structure and composition need to be maintained Developing and maintaini sustainable forest is a way to support sustainable development.
+In the technical hability of community forest could be articulated more beyondnot only base aspects, i.e. such as economic (ECO), social culture (SOC), ecology (EGY), but it also includ sions of legal & institutional (LIT), and accessibility & technology (ACT) Thie determine variables of sustainability dimension that have a direct positive effect on the community forests (SCF), to identify variables that affect SCF and variables of sustainabili et of dominant on SCF.
+This study employed 70 samples of forest Bogor regency.
+The respondents were purposively selected based on consideration ups namely beginner, intermediate, and primary main criteria.
+The Analysi PLS-SEM.
+Sustainability dimensions of ECO, EGY, LIT, and ACT have a significant positive direct eff SCF.
+The mediational hypothesis testing suggested that there is a partial media EGY to SCF, which is consistent and have a positive.
+Based on the calculation of the coefficient value the total-effect, among the five dimensions, ecology value was the biggest and the most robust.
+The p implies that the ecological aspects are considered the importance and strategic.
+Therefore productivity of the community forest structure and composition need to be maintained.

-Keywords: Sustaianable community forest, direct-indirect effect, mediation-total, PLS-SEM
+Keywords: Direct-indirect effect, effect mediation-total, PLS-SEM, sustainability of community forests